withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 framework: Gatsby
 ---

 Here are some tips for converting a Gatsby project to Astro.
+This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.
+(THESE ARE SARAH'S ROUGH NOTES)

 ## Key Differences